krummm/void-install-script/README.md

 Make certain both script files are in the same directory before running installer.sh

-As of right now, this script only supports encrypted installs and x86_64-efi installations
+As of right now, this script only supports encrypted installs, though it now has experimental arm64 support.

 # TODO
 ```